Gavras/GIFView/README.md

 # GIFView
-This is a library for showing GIFs in an application
+This is a library for showing GIFs in applications.

 ## XML Attributes: